-Public Works leadership is actively participating in the Operations Section of the Municipal Emergency Control Group.
+Public Works leadership is actively participating in the Municipal Emergency Control Group.
 Working with all other departments, the Business Continuity Plan and staff redeployment strategy is monitored and adjusted to respond to changing conditions.
-As of June 26, 44.5 Public Works staff are actively re-deployed outside of the department delivering essential services.
-Over the next few weeks some of these staff will need to be recalled to address the increased needs in Public Works from the Provincial Stage 2 re-opening and major contracts underway.
+Public Works staff who have been re-deployed outside of the department delivering essential services are returning to their home positions to address the increased needs in Public Works and to prepare for winter maintenance readiness.

-The Department Leadership team are actively participating in virtual meetings with their counterparts in the Local Area Municipalities, and provincial committees to share our successes and learn how others have overcome challenges.
+The Department Leadership team continue to actively participating in virtual meetings with their counterparts in the Local Area Municipalities, and provincial committees to share our successes and learn how others have overcome challenges.